laro/Cone/README.md

         - the file extension
             - Cone: `*.cone` `*.hone` &nbsp; `*.c1` `*.h1` &nbsp; `*.co` `*.ho`
             - C++: `*.cpp` `*.hpp` &nbsp; `*.cxx` `*.hxx` &nbsp; `*.h`
-                - `*.h` is of course a problem, as the header could be C or C++ code, but can probably best be solved using path based rules.
+                - `*.h` is of course a problem, as the header could be C or C++ code.
                 - So use of `*.hpp` is recommended for C++ code.
+                - This can probably best be solved using path based rules.
             - C: `*.c` `*.h`
         - path based rules
             - to handle C or C++ standard headers in certain directories